Explained: Singapore’s Official Secrets Act

 Receiving confidential information is also an offence

-Quite apart from the person communicating the confidential information, persons who receive such confidential information will also be guilty of an offence under section 5(2) of the OSA if they know that the information is secret and confidential.
+Quite apart from the person communicating the confidential information, persons who receive such confidential information will also be guilty of an offence under section 5(2) of the OSA if they know or have reason to believe that the information is secret and confidential.
 This is unless the recipient is able to prove that the communication of the information to him was “contrary to his desire”.

 Persons convicted before the District Court for receiving confidential information can be fined up to $2,000 and jailed for up to 2 years.